General Questions

 Who coordinates my travel to Omaha?

 Once you arrive in Omaha, we will do the rest!
-GPTC provides transportation to/from the airport and all Conference activities.
+GPTC provides transportation to and from the airport and to all Festival activities.

 Where do I stay when in Omaha?

-PlayLab playwrights will be housed at The Element Hotel Midtown Crossing, conveniently located less than 10 minutes from the GPTC.
+PlayLab playwrights will be housed at The Element Hotel Midtown Crossing, conveniently located less than 10 minutes from the GPTC’s home office at Yates Illuminates.

-Guest Artists and Design Wing participants will stay in either the Guest Housing at MCC’s historic Fort Omaha Campus (where the GPTC is located), or at The Element Hotel Midtown Crossing.
+Guest Artists and Design Wing participants will stay in either the Guest Housing at MCC’s historic Fort Omaha Campus (where the Festival takes place) or at The Element Hotel Midtown Crossing.
 You will be notified of your lodging location a few weeks prior to arrival.

-For those staying at the Conference Hotel, GPTC will make a reservation for you!
+For those staying at the Festival’s partner hotel, GPTC will make a reservation for you!

 What meals will be provided?

 Breakfast will be provided for all participants, either at the hotel (free complimentary hot breakfast), in Guest Housing, or at the SCC.
-Lunch will be provided at the SCC as part of the Conference.
+Lunch will be provided at the SCC as part of the Festival.
 Dinner will be provided for those staying in Guest Housing only.
-Participants who are staying at the Conference hotel are welcome to enjoy many nearby restaurants in Midtown Crossing.
-On two or three select evenings, GPTC will provide dinner for all.
+Participants who are staying at the Festival hotel are welcome to enjoy many nearby restaurants in Midtown Crossing.
+On select evenings, GPTC will host dinner for all.
 Details for hosted dinners will be provided upon arrival.

 I have dietary restrictions, are you able to accommodate this?

 Vegetarian and Gluten Free options are always available for meals served on campus.
-If you have additional dietary concerns, we will do our best to work with you if we are aware of your needs ahead of time.
+If you have additional dietary concerns, we will do our best to work with you as long we are aware of your needs ahead of time.
 Send us an email to tell us more.

 What should I wear?

 Spring rains are common, and evening thunderstorms are possible.
-Keep in mind that there may be PlayFest evening performances held outdoors.
+Keep in mind that some evening performances may be held outdoors.

 The Closing Celebration on the final evening of the GPTC is a dressy event, but not black-tie.
 This event may be outdoors, weather permitting.